-Use Point-to-Point Protocol (PPP) to establish a connection between a host PC serial port and the AirLink gateway, as shown in Figure 12-3.
+Use Point-to-Point Protocol (PPP) to establish a connection between a host PC serial port and the AirLink router, as shown in Figure 11-3.

-Figure 12-3: PPP connection
+Figure 11-3: PPP connection

-Figure 12-4: ACEmanager: Serial > RS232 Configuration > PPP
+Figure 11-4: ACEmanager: Serial > RS232 Configuration > PPP

-Table 12-3: RS232 Configuration > PPP
+Table 11-3: RS232 Configuration > PPP

 Field Description Device PPP IP Sets the device IP address (in private mode) Default is 192.168.15.31 Host PPP IP Sets the host IP address (in private mode) Default is 192.168.15.100 Host Authentication Mode Sets the authentication method the host uses for PPP.
 Options are: None (default) CHAP-The stronger of the two protocols.
 Recommended, provided it is supported by all the client devices PAP and CHAP-If CHAP is not supported by the client, the host reverts to PAP.
+PPP User ID Sets the User ID for authentication PPP Password Sets the User Password for authentication